TOS vs TradeStation

 • Futures

-Through the Schwab website, but not on thinkorswim, it’s possible to trade mutual funds and bonds.
+Through the Schwab website, but not on thinkorswim, customers can also trade mutual funds and bonds.

-Over at TradeStation, we see something similar.
-The broker-dealer offers the same assets Schwab provides except forex.
+At TradeStation, the product lineup is somewhat similar.
+The broker-dealer offers many of the same assets Schwab provides, except forex.
 Bonds must be traded through a rep, while mutual funds are available on the website.
+TradeStation also offers options on futures, while Schwab provides futures and forex through Charles Schwab Futures and Forex LLC.

-Every asset at either firm must be traded inside an account, and both brokerages offer several choices.
+Every investment at either company must be traded inside an account, and both brokerage firms offer several account choices.
 TradeStation customers can open individual, joint, entity, and retirement accounts.
-Schwab has these plus many other account types, including custodial and 401k accounts. thinkorswim and TradeStation’s software can be used with any tax structure.
+Schwab offers these plus a longer list of specialized accounts, including custodial and Self-Employed 401k accounts. thinkorswim and TradeStation’s software can be used with several tax structures.

 Winner: Schwab/thinkorswim